Masroor-Syed/Masroor-Syed.github.io/content/jobs/University of Calgary/index.md

 - Teaching assistant for introduction to distributed systems class.

-- Supporting students on their class projects.
+- Supported students on their class projects.

-- Corresponding daily with students via email and office hours.
+- Corresponded daily with students via email and office hours.

-- Responsible for grading student projects.
+- Was responsible for grading student projects.

-- Work with a variety of different languages, platforms and frameworks, such as Java, Node and AWS.
+- Worked with a variety of different languages, platforms and frameworks, such as Java, Node and AWS.